Cambridge Mission to Delhi: History

-In 1877, Rev. Edward Bickersteth a Fellow of Pembroke College accompanied by Rev. John D.M.
+In 1877, Rev. Edward Bickersteth, a fellow of Pembroke College, accompanied by Rev. John D.M.
 Murray, of St. John's College set out to India to support the mission work and educational initiatives of the Society for the Propagation of the Gospel.
-The work of the Cambridge Mission followed in the footsteps of earlier Delhi mission initiatives by the Revd.
+The work of the Cambridge Mission followed earlier Delhi mission initiatives by the Revd.
 Midgley John Jennings.
-Bickersteth and Murray, like many other early participants in the mission were students of the influential Cambridge biblical scholar and Regius Professor of Divinity, Brooke Foss Westcott.
+Bickersteth and Murray, like many other early participants in the mission were students of the Cambridge biblical scholar and Regius Professor of Divinity, Brooke Foss Westcott.

-Although Rev. Murray was obliged to return to England early due to ill health, the Rev. H.F.
+Although Murray returned to England early due to ill health, the Rev. H.F.
 Blackett of St. John's College, the Rev. H.C.
 Carlyon of Sidney Sussex College and the Rev. Samuel Scott Allnutt of St. John's College all joined the mission in 1878.
-The mission further expanded in 1879 with the addition of Rev. George Lefroy, who subsequently was assigned Bishop of Lahore in 1899 and later Calcutta in 1912.
+In 1879 Rev. George Lefroy joined the mission; he became Bishop of Lahore in 1899 and Bishop of Calcutta in 1912.

-With the arrival of a larger group of Cambridge educated Anglican missionaries, Bickersteth moved to establish a more structured residential community for the mission, which came to be known as the Cambridge Brotherhood.
-This pattern of communal living for unmarried mission clergy was replicated at a later date by Bickersteth in Tokyo, with the establishment of the St. Andrew's Brotherhood on his appointment in 1886 as missionary bishop to Japan.
+With the arrival of a larger group of Cambridge-educated Anglican missionaries, Bickersteth moved to establish a more structured residential community for the mission, which came to be known as the Cambridge Brotherhood.
+This pattern of communal living for unmarried mission clergy was replicated later by Bickersteth in Tokyo, with the establishment of the St. Andrew's Brotherhood on his appointment in 1886 as missionary bishop to Japan.

-Among church pastoral initiatives in support of the work of the Society for the Propagation of the Gospel, the Cambridge Brotherhood in 1881 established St. Stephens's College, a constituent College of the current University of Delhi.
+Among church pastoral initiatives in support of the work of the Society for the Propagation of the Gospel, the Cambridge Brotherhood in 1881 established St. Stephen's College, a constituent college of the current University of Delhi.

-St Stephen's Hospital, Delhi was the biggest hospital that was a part of the Cambridge Mission to Delhi.
-There were several smaller hospitals in the surrounding area that were also associated with the mission.
+St Stephen's Hospital, Delhi was the mission's biggest hospital.
+There were several smaller hospitals in the surrounding area associated with the mission.
 Jenny Muller was the first full-time doctor on staff at St. Stephen's Hospital in Delhi.
-Marie Elizabeth Hayes, a native a Raheny, Ireland, was another influential medical missionary.
-As a result of her work on the Cambridge Mission to Delhi, there is a ward in St. Stephen's Hospital names the "Marie Hayes" Ward.
+Marie Elizabeth Hayes, from Raheny, Ireland, was another medical missionary.

 In 1904, Rev. Frederick Western and Rev. Charles Freer Andrews travelled to India to join the mission community and teach at St. Stephen's College.
-As a close friend and associate of Mahatma Gandhi, Andrews was also later widely known for his work on social reform issues and support of the Indian Independence Movement.
+A friend of Mahatma Gandhi, Andrews later worked on social reform issues and supported the Indian independence movement.